Skip to main content Scroll Top

 On July 24th, 2025, Secretary of Agriculture Brooke Rollins announced an agency-wide reorganization of the Department of Agriculture (USDA), which houses the US Forest Service (USFS).

 Our national forests are currently categorized into nine forest “regions,” with the Chattooga River watershed falling within Region 8, the Southern Region, headquartered in Atlanta, GA.
-The memorandum’s wording is often concerningly vague, although it is clear that the USDA’s reorganization intends to “phase out” the 9 USFS regional offices, reassigning or moving USFS regional office staff.
-The USDA plan indicates, however, that “the Forest Service will maintain a reduced state office in Juneau, Alaska and an eastern service center in Athens, Georgia” (Rollins, 2025).
-The reorganization will also close four of five USFS research stations, including the one closest to us—the Southern Research Station, located in Asheville, NC—consolidating USFS research at a single remaining station in Fort Collins, CO (read more).
+The USDA’s reorganization intends to “phase out” the 9 USFS regional offices, reassigning or moving USFS regional office staff.
+The plan indicates, however, that “the Forest Service will maintain a reduced state office in Juneau, Alaska and an eastern service center in Athens, Georgia.”
+The reorganization will also close four of five USFS research stations, including the one closest to us—the Southern Research Station, located in Asheville, NC—consolidating USFS research at a single remaining station in Fort Collins, CO.

-The plan was met with considerable congressional backlash, as well as public outcry that prompted the agency to extend its public comment period another month.
-The USDA’s own analysis of these public comments, released on December 8th, 2025, states that the “overwhelming majority of comments (82%) expressed negative sentiment,” with the first concern listed being the reorganization’s impact on the USFS’s ability to manage public land.
+The plan was met with considerable congressional backlash [see this letter from members of the House Oversight Committee, this letter from members of the House Agriculture Committee, and this video of the bipartisan senate committee hearing reviewing the reorganization proposal], as well as public outcry, that prompted the agency to extend its public comment period another month.
+The USDA’s own analysis of these public comments, released on December 8th, 2025, states that the “overwhelming majority of comments (82%) expressed negative sentiment,” with one major concern being the reorganization’s impact on the USFS’s ability to manage public land.
 Other concerns were a loss of local oversight/expertise, agency layoffs, and disregard for public transparency.
-Despite overwhelming public opposition, Deputy Secretary of Ag.
-Stephen Vaden indicated in an interview the same week that the USDA intends to proceed with reorganization, having it completed by end of next year.
+Despite overwhelming public opposition, Deputy Secretary of Agriculture Stephen Vaden indicated in an interview the same week that the USDA intends to proceed with reorganization, having it completed by end of next year.

-While the USDA’s verbiage on reorganization implies a return from the desk to the field, it has become increasingly evident in the months following that the agency’s true destination is the backroom.
+While language in the USDA’s reorganization announcement implies a return from the desk to the field, it has become increasingly evident that the agency’s true destination is the backroom.
 Inevitable staffing cuts and scant details shared with the American public spell a change for the worse not only for USDA employees, but also for rural communities, farmers, and public lands throughout the country.

 Status: